 - Appeal to the Course Coordinator - Student will communicate with the course coordinator about the course grade, the plan to appeal, and the basis for the planned appeal.
 In the case of experiential course grade appeals, an administrator from the OEE can conduct this communication.
-The communication must occur after the course grade is finalized and before submitting a formal letter of appeal to the Pharmacy Academic Standards and Progression Committee (PASP).
+The communication must occur after the course grade is finalized and before submitting a formal letter of appeal to the PASP.
 Following the communication with the course coordinator, the student writes a summary of the discussion and emails that summary to the course coordinator for corroboration/verification.
-This email will be shared with the PASP as part of the appeal process. - Purpose: To allow an opportunity for the course coordinator and student to come to a final course grade agreement, if possible.
-The communication provides opportunity for the faculty member to explain the student-earned grade and for the student to identify any potential concerns directly to the course coordinator.
-As all didactic course work was reviewed and graded during the course, this is not an opportunity for regrading. - If the student chooses to enter into the formal appeal process following the communication with the course coordinator, they can appeal to the Pharmacy Academic Standards and Progression Committee. - Appeal to Pharmacy Academic Standards and Progression Committee (PASP) - Within five business days of receiving official notification of the final course grade by the OASA or through the Office of the Registrar (whichever is first), the student must submit the appeal form that is provided on the Pharmacy Home page in Canvas.
-The appeal form provides the mechanism for submitting the Formal Letter of Appeal (LOA).
+This email will be shared with the PASP by the course coordinator, who confirms the accuracy of the email, including any corrections/clarifications, as part of the appeal process.

+- Purpose: The communication provides opportunity for the faculty member to explain the student-earned grade and for the student to identify any potential concerns directly to the course coordinator.
+This is not an opportunity for regrading. - If the student chooses to enter into the formal appeal process following the communication with the course coordinator, they can appeal to the PASP.